 If your injury is not as severe, then there are other options to try first to reduce the inflammation and relieve the pain.
 Generally, after you receive a shoulder injury, your doctor will take all the steps necessary to try and treat the injury without going right to the surgical option.
 This will involve resting your shoulder for a few weeks, keeping it in a sling for a bit, using ice, and other treatments such as physical therapy.

 Sometimes, however, these methods won’t work to fix the injury.
 In this case, your doctor may refer you to an orthopedic surgeon so that they can further examine your shoulder and decide on the best option, which may be arthroscopic shoulder surgery.
-Common types of arthroscopy surgery may include procedures to:

 - Repair a rotator cuff injury